 Another great thing about the show is the way it treats survivors of abuse.
 Throughout the season, Jessica repeats to herself again and again that it is not her fault, and that the only one to blame for her abuse is Kilgrave.
 This theme continues as she encounters more people who have fallen victim to him, and helps them deal with what happened to them.

 The lack of a major romantic subplot also separates it from Marvel’s other work.
-Sure, she has a thing with Luke Cage (which will probably grow considering she married him in the comics), but Jessica’s most significant relationship was with her sister Trish.
-Jessica spends the beginning of the season trying to avoid her, but she does so to protect her.
+Sure, she has a thing with Luke Cage (which will probably grow considering she married him in the comics), but Jessica’s most significant relationship was with her sister, Trish.
+Jessica spends the beginning of the season trying to avoid Trish, but she does so to protect her.
 Trish, however, has other ideas and does everything she can to stay with Jessica.
-The bond they share is especially remarkable, considering that Trish’s mom (Jessica’s step-mom), seems to hate Jessica.
+The bond they share is especially remarkable, considering that Trish’s mom (Jessica’s step-mom) seems to hate Jessica.
 Trish is also interesting as she is one of the only characters that knew Jessica well before and after she met Kilgrave.
 She is the only one who completely believes that Jessica is a superhero and even made her a costume, though Jessica vows never to wear it.

-Overall, the show delves into several very dark themes, and sometimes makes you feel like nothing will ever be okay again, but it also has lot of humour.
+Overall, the show delves into several very dark themes and sometimes makes you feel like nothing will ever be okay again, but it also has a lot of humour.
 So, to make up for all the heavy things I’ve been talking about, I compiled some of my favourite funny scenes in Jessica Jones:

-- Jessica going to a bar and freaking people out because of her super strength and telling them it’s because she does Pilates
+- Jessica going to a bar and freaking people out because of her super strength and telling them it’s because she does pilates

 - When Jessica pretends to have laser eyes once and people actually believe her

 - When Trish suggests the superhero name “Jewel” (her name in the comics) and Jessica says it sounds like a stripper name

 - When she snaps Kilgrave’s neck (okay, maybe this is going a little too far)